Liquidity twist on bank liability management

 Investors have until December 15 to make their decision and the results are expected to be announced on December 16.

-Meanwhile, Wells Fargo announced it was tendering for a 1.5 billion euro May 2013 issue via Credit Suisse and Wells Fargo.
-The issuer said it would accept up to 500 million euros and that it would buy the bonds back at 45bp over mid-swaps although it said it may accept "significantly less or significantly more" than this.
+Meanwhile, Wells Fargo announced it was tendering for a EUR1.5bn May 2013 issue via Credit Suisse and Wells Fargo.
+The issuer said it would accept up to EUR500m and that it would buy the bonds back at 45bp over mid-swaps although it said it may accept "significantly less or significantly more" than this.

 The bank said in a statement that the purpose of the deal was to reduce short-term debt with available cash on hand.